Introduction

 Strength training supports endurance performance by improving:

-- Movement efficiency (using less energy at the same pace)
+- Movement economy: using less energy at a given pace

 A basic movement like a squat improves: